andrej-ilic/tasker/README.md

 # Tasker.
 Tasker is an app for managing tasks.
-I made this app for my Web Programming class using Express and Sqlite3.
+I made this app for my Web Programming class using NodeJS, Express and Sqlite3.

-Run the app with `npm start` in the root directory.
+To run the app firstly install the dependencies with `npm install` and then run the server with `npm start`.